 To do this, open Google Chrome, click on the three-dot icon in the top right to open the menu, and then click on Cast.
 Wait until it finds your Chromecast, click on it, and from the drop-down menu, select “Cast desktop” and your PCs desktop will be shown on your TV.

-Next, simply open the Sky Go program on your computer, and start watching media.
-Bear in mind, you will need a moderate to fast internet connection or router, or you might encounter glitches or frame delays.
+Next, simply open the Sky Go website, and start watching media.
+Bear in mind, you will need a moderate to fast internet connection or router, or you might encounter glitches and frame delays.
 Using this method, you can’t expect the best image quality, but it should be acceptable for simple shows.

 Use an HDMI Cable:

 What can you do?
 The most obvious solution would be to connect your laptop to your TV through an HDMI cable and then open the Sky Go program to watch your shows.
 It’s not the best solution, but it will have to do, at least until Sky adds Computer to Chromecast functionality.

 Another method you could try using an Android to PC emulator, such as Blue Stacks, download the Sky Go app on there, and then try the casting feature.
 I can’t confirm it works, but in theory, it should.
 It might work better if your computer is connected to the router via Wi-fi or a network cable.